mediasanctuary/air-justice-lab/AJL2025/carsen-c/user-guides/AQICalcGuide.md

 A library in R stores a bunch of functions written in R that you can call to make a lot of stuff easier.
 Without these pre-loaded functions, you'd have to write the functions yourself.

-AQI Calc.R depends on a few libraries - therefore, the first five lines must be run before you do anything else.
+AQI Calc.R depends on a few libraries - therefore, the first five line must be run before you do anything else.

-Highlight the first five lines, and click "Run."
+Highlight the first line, and click "Run."

 ![Running libraries](/AJL2025/assets/runlibraries.png)